Yankees Vs. Rangers Prediction, Odds, Pick

 The New York Yankees take on the Texas Rangers.
 Check out our MLB odds series for our Yankees Rangers prediction and pick.

-Luis Severino takes the ball for the Yankees, while Martin Perez gets the start for the Rangers.
+Domingo German takes the ball for the Yankees, while Glenn Otto gets the start for the Rangers.

-Luis Severino got injured in a July 13 appearance for the Yankees.
-This is part of why the Jordan Montgomery trade at the deadline was so perplexing from Brian Cashman, New York’s general manager.
-The Yankees dealt a valuable arm precisely when their rotation became thinner.
-Severino missed more than two whole months.
-He came back to the team and the starting rotation in the second half of September.
-He has pitched nine innings, giving up three runs in two outings against the Blue Jays and Pirates.
-He pitched five innings in one game, four in another.
-He will probably not start in the American League Division Series next week, with Gerrit Cole and Nestor Cortes possibly starting four of the five games in that series, but he can certainly be a valuable middle-relief man for this team, and that’s what this start against the Rangers is for: sharpening his form and his mechanics before the playoffs.
+Domingo German was called up on July 21 after injuries began to hit the Yankee rotation.
+He has pitched 68 innings over the past two and a half months, for a 3.31 ERA.
+German gave up five runs in his first start on July 21.
+He has not allowed more than three runs in any start since then.
+One can reasonably expect that he won’t get crushed in this game, although with the Yankees wanting to rest their high-end arms for the playoffs, this could be a game in which German is asked to pitch deeper into the game than he normally would.
+Because this game doesn’t mean anything to the Yankees, it could be that they will give their high-end relievers an inning of work before the layoff they will have over the next several days.
+Then again, since their bullpen has suffered some injuries in recent days — such as Ron Marinaccio, who will miss the American League Division Series — Aaron Boone could emphasize the need for German to get as many outs as possible in this game, with the goal being to preserve those bullpen arms for the start of the ALDS next Tuesday, Oct.
+11. It will be very interesting to see what unfolds in the Yankee bullpen.

-Martin Perez concludes a fantastic season for the Rangers.
-He has been the team’s ace throughout the season.
-With the Rangers badly needing more bullpen help and another few bats in the lower half of the order for 2023, Perez is the centerpiece this organization can build around.
-The Rangers did not give him up at the trade deadline.
-They clearly want to keep him and see if they can make a run at the wild card next season.
-If the Rangers are buried in the standings again next July, you might see Perez get dealt, but until then, he’s probably going to be part of Texas’s plans for the future.
-The shape of the first three months of the 2023 MLB season will be important in determining Perez’s next step as a starting pitcher.
+Glenn Otto pitched five innings and gave up two runs to the Yankees back on May 8 in the first game of a doubleheader.
+Otto posted a 2.89 ERA in his first two starts of the year back in April.
+He produced a 2.93 ERA in the month of August.
+He has had moments of quality for the Rangers this season, but they have been fleeting, as one would expect of a team which will win fewer than 70 games this season.
+Otto’s ERA was over four runs in May, June, July, and September.
+He is part of a Texas staff which was unable to pitch to the standard necessary to be competitive in the American League West Division.
+The Rangers face lots of choices as they enter the offseason, needing higher value from their starting rotation.

 Courtesy of FanDuel, here are the Yankees-Rangers MLB odds.